awsdocs/aws-security-hub-user-guide/doc_source/securityhub-pci-controls.md

 1. Choose **Create metric filter**\.

 1. Next, set up the notification\.
-Select the select the metric filter you just created, then choose **Create alarm**\.
+Select the metric filter you just created, then choose **Create alarm**\.

 1. Enter the threshold for the alarm \(for example, **1**\), then choose **Next**\.